hitchtest/django-remindme-tests/README.rst

 You can run with a different settings file to settings.yml::

-  $ hitch test simple_reminder.yml --settings macos.yml
+  $ hitch test simple_reminder.test --settings macos.yml

 You can also amend settings directly from the command line using JSON, e.g.::

-  $ hitch test simple_reminder.yml --settings macos.yml --extra '{"postgres_version": "3.5.5"}'
+  $ hitch test simple_reminder.test --settings macos.yml --extra '{"postgres_version": "3.5.5"}'

 Caveats
 =======